 The multichannel analysis of surface waves (MASW) seismic method was used to delineate a fault zone and gently dipping sedimentary bedrock at a site overlain by several meters of regolith.
 Seismic data were collected rapidly and inexpensively using a towed 30-channel land streamer and a rubberband-accelerated weight-drop seismic source.
 Data processed using the MASW method imaged the subsurface to a depth of about 20 m and allowed detection of the overburden, gross bedding features, and fault zone.
-The fault zone was characterized by a lower shear-wave velocity (Vs) than the competent bedrock, consistent with a large-scale fault, secondary fractures, and in-situ weathering.
-The MASW 2D Vs section was further interpreted to identify dipping beds consistent with local geologic mapping.
+The fault zone was characterized by a lower shear-wave velocity (Vs)(Vs) than the competent bedrock, consistent with a large-scale fault, secondary fractures, and in-situ weathering.
+The MASW 2D VsVs section was further interpreted to identify dipping beds consistent with local geologic mapping.
 Mapping of shallow-fault zones and dipping sedimentary rock substantially extends the applications of the MASW method.

 Additional publication details

 |Title||Delineating a shallow fault zone and dipping bed rock strata using multichannal analysis of surface waves with a land streamer|